 Every year, around this time, a magical transformation starts to take over grocery stores.
 Cucumbers, watermelon, and strawberries fade into the background, and heaps of pumpkins, butternut squash, and kabocha take their place.
 Cinnamon and nutmeg appear front and center on the shelves, and the whole produce section shifts into tones of gold, red-brown, and dark green.
 Until the décor changes again for Christmas, squash will rule the roost.

-It’s officially squash season at Paleo Diet Lifestyle lately too, with mouthwatering recipes for acorn squash and apple soup and chicken and pork stuffed squash taking their place alongside classic favorites like butternut squash fries.
+It’s officially squash season at Paleo Leap lately too, with mouthwatering recipes for acorn squash and apple soup and chicken and pork stuffed squash taking their place alongside classic favorites like butternut squash fries.
 If you already love winter squash, the seasonal bounty a dream come true.
 But if you’re not used to cooking with them, the huge piles of bumpy, tough-looking gourds in the grocery store can be pretty intimidating.

 That’s what this article is for.
 There’s really nothing complicated or difficult about squash once you get to know it a little better – once you’re familiar with it, you’ll be able to confidently pick up one (or more!) and get right down to the fun part: cooking with it.

 Winter Squash: Nutrition

 A species native to North America, squash is one of those foods – like potatoes – that aren’t technically “Paleo” but are still healthy and delicious.
 They’ve been cultivated as early as 7,000 BC by traditional peoples living in Mexico, and by the time European explorers arrived on the continent, squash had spread to almost every indigenous American culture.
 Before the invention of refrigerators, winter squash were important vegetables because they keep so well: given a cool, dry storage location, some species can stay good for up to 6 months.